EnnioS/PlantillasHTML-a_Angular10/README.md

 # Portafolio

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.2 by Ennio Sáenz - full stack developer.

+In this project I use a firebase as a backend, I used the real time database service to access through firebase endpoints, and I used storage service to store images.

 ## Development server